Skip to content

 Open http://localhost:3000 in your browser.

-2. Add an LLM provider -- enter your provider's API key.
+2. Add an LLM provider: enter your provider's API key.
 Local providers like Ollama are auto-detected.

 Once the wizard completes, the dashboard loads and you will see:

-• Agents -- the CEO and Full-Stack Developer, each with their personality and model assignment
+• Agents: the CEO and Full-Stack Developer, each with their personality and model assignment

-Step 5: Submit Your First Task
+Step 5: Submit a Task

 curl -X POST http://localhost:3001/api/v1/tasks \